cid-harvard/vis-toolkit/README.md

 * Customized visual design
  * Default CSS but should allow this to be overloaded

 * Default values should be coherent
  * Default parameters
  * Especially when transitionning
+ * Enable minimal set of parameters to begin with

 * Extensible to add new functionalities
  * New charts
  * New utils functions
+ * New components (parts of the chart)

 * Make sure it works for all types of data
+ * But should make sure an input format has been defined
+ * Dealing/robust even with missing data
+ * Should be visually reflected too

 * Animation but carefully used
  * Should we use object consistancy to transform them? http://bost.ocks.org/mike/constancy/
  * Using points for transition?
-* Dealing/robust even with missing data
- * Should be visually reflected too

 * Text wrap for long names (see [d3plus word wrap](https://github.com/alexandersimoes/d3plus/wiki/Basic-Utilities#wordwrap))
  * Guaranty that exported SVG will be correct
  * Same with other export file formats
  * Customizable tooltips (d3plus.tooltip.create())

 * Callback once the loading is terminated
-** This is quite tricky as many things are pending
+ * This is quite tricky as many things are pending
-** enter, update and exit
+ * enter, update and exit
-** Other transitions (e.g. attrTween)
+ * Other transitions (e.g. attrTween)
-** Other custom transitions, physical simulation, etc.
+ * Other custom transitions, physical simulation, etc.
-** Dispatching other events
+ * Dispatching other events

 * Legend: should be informative on the mapping and the quantity of attributes, also actionable for filtering.
-Multiple selections should be allowed.
+ * Multiple selections should be allowed
+ * Automatically generated

 Intresting reading on D3 modular/reusable